Previous: Email/Print Study Path

 Status of current Topic:

 Using the above image as an example, this student has not yet answered enough questions related to Factors and Primes to demonstrate mastery (or lack thereof), so the topic-level status is shown as a “?”.
 As you study (by clicking the "LEARN" button and check your knowledge (by clicking the "TEST" button) on the included material, the status will update.
-As you improve your performance, the status may change from Not Ready to Needs Review and finally to Mastered.
+As you improve your performance, the status may change from Not Ready or Doing Well to Needs Review and finally to Mastered.

 You will also see dots under the Topic name - these indicate the underlying concepts you will learn in this Topic.
 Each colored circle indicates material you have already Mastered, whereas open circles still need to be Mastered.